Case study: £385,000 for motorcyclist’s crush injuries after collision with van

 Medical reports obtained

-Consultant Orthopaedic Surgeon: the injuries to his left foot would have a life-long impact on Mr N’s ability to run and undertake any significant sporting activity.
-He would be restricted to sedentary work and, although further improvement was likely, Mr N would require orthotics long term.
+- Consultant Orthopaedic Surgeon: the injuries to his left foot would have a lifelong impact on Mr N’s ability to run and undertake any significant sporting activity.
+He would be restricted to sedentary work and, although further improvement was likely, Mr N would require orthotics long-term.

-Plastic Surgeon: Mr N had scarring from the skin flaps and grafts, many of which will remain permanent.
+- Plastic Surgeon: Mr N had scarring from the skin flaps and grafts, many of which will remain permanent.

-We were also advised by the National Association of Bikers with Disability on the nature and cost of adaptions to Mr N’s bike, and suggestions to assist with maintenance and service of his motorcycle, in light of his injuries.
+We were also advised by the National Association of Bikers with Disability on the nature and cost of adaptations to Mr N’s bike, and suggestions to assist with maintenance and service of his motorcycle, in light of his injuries.

 To calculate Mr N’s potential earnings, we obtained evidence in relation to his intended career path working with motorcycles.